Noureqo1/BookMark/WireFrame/wireframe.md

 ## Introduction

-BookMark is a modern web application designed to help users organize and manage their reading journey.
-The platform allows users to track books they're currently reading, maintain a wishlist of books they want to read, and keep a record of completed books.
-With features like progress tracking, notes, and reading statistics, BookMark makes the reading experience more engaging and organized.
+BookMark is a modern web application designed to help students or any one intrested in lerning anew skill .
+The platform offer users plenty of free audio book and audio courses to learn from also allaws them to track books they're currently reading, maintain a wishlist of books they want to read, and keep a record of completed books, Bookmark also offers podcasts and kids content making it a one stop shop for all your learning needs.
+BookMark enhances the reading experience by making it more engaging and organized.

 ## Wireframe Documentation